Proposed Wisconsin city ordinance to fine parents of bullies

 The Legislative Committee in Wisconsin Rapids voted unanimously Monday to move an anti-bullying ordinance to be considered on June 18 by the Common Council, the Wisconsin Rapids Tribune reported.

 The draft ordinance prohibits bullying, harassment, and retaliation against anyone who reports such incidents.
 The measure would also hold parents and guardians responsible for such behavior of children younger than 18 years old.
-Penalties for a first offense would be $50, with additional costs totaling $313, City Attorney Susan Schill said.
+Penalties for a first fineable offense would be $50, with additional costs bringing the total to $313, City Attorney Susan Schill said.
 But parents would receive warnings first.

 "Preventing bullying needs to be a partnership between the schools and parents and the police department," Wisconsin Rapids Police Chief Ermin Blevins said.
 "If we don't work together, we won't be able to solve bullying."

-Note: An earlier version of this story was corrected to reflect that the penalties for the first fineable offense would total $313, not $363.